croahs/cpm43/README.md

 * USB ESD protection circuit.
 * ICSP programming header just in case you try something a bit too extreme and need to unbrick it.
 * 0805 SMD and through hole Diode/resistor compatibility for ease of assembly.
+* Option for THT-soldering a non-removable USB cable to the PCB.
+This makes it easy to make a keyboard with broken port usable.
+It also adds more freedom to where you want the cable to exit the case.
+With option for fastening cable to PCB with zip-tie
 ## Warning
 KiCad 5 or above is needed to open this project.
 KiCad 4 or below won't work.